Defining what a song remix is

 Making a remix to a song is similar to making a song cover in terms of virality.

-A lot of up-and-coming producers create a dance music official remix to popular tracks (especially hip hop) and put that out on Youtube.
+A lot of up-and-coming producers create a dance music official remix to popular tracks (especially hip-hop) and put them out on YouTube.

 This is more of a media release than a project release.

-The hopes are for new fans to hear the project, then check out the other music these producers have available.
+The hope is for new fans to hear the project, and then check out the other music these producers have available.

 The history of song remix